 We used the three-wave household-level panel data generated from the 2003, 2006 and 2009 rounds of the Family Income and Expenditure Survey (FIES) in the Philippines.
-After excluding all other ineligible households and/or housing units and taking into account nonresponses, the final set of FIES panel households reached 5,986 in each round.
-The panel of households was maintained by the then National Statistics Office - now the Philippine Statistics Authority (PSA) - only in 2003-2010 due to budgetary constraints.
 The 2000 Census of Population and Housing served as the sampling frame for nationally representative household-based surveys, including the FIES, Annual Poverty Indicators Survey (APIS) and Labour Force Survey (LFS).
 Households were tracked if at least one of the members remained in all of the three rounds.
 The original cohort in 2003 was composed of 9,344 households.
 In 2006, the number of sample households that remained in the panel was 7,201; that is, 2,143 households (22.9%) were dropped.
 In 2009, among those 7,201 sample households, 1,215 (16.9%) were dropped.
 As a result, a total of 5,986 households comprised the 2003-2006-2009 panel of Filipino households.
-According to the PSA, the main reasons for attrition include the following: household units were destroyed by natural calamities such as strong typhoon, landslide, earthquake, volcanic eruption; residential area was converted to an industrial area; the entire household migrated to other places because the head found a new job in another place; among others.
+According to the Philippine Statistics Authority (PSA), the main reasons for attrition include the following: household units were destroyed by natural calamities such as strong typhoon, landslide, earthquake, volcanic eruption; residential area was converted to an industrial area; the entire household migrated to other places because the head found a new job in another place; among others.
 Given that vulnerable households tend to be dropped from the surveys, our vulnerability measures are likely to be underestimated.
 While this is admittedly a major limitation of the study, our use of the panel data in deriving vulnerability estimates would offer rich policy implications as the majority of the existing empirical works on vulnerability used cross-sectional data.
 We used inverse probability weights as our approach for addressing attrition based on the method of Fitzgerald et al. (1998) that used observable characteristics in correcting for attrition bias.

-The data contain annual information on households' socioeconomic characteristics, including income, expenditure, household head profile, and other household characteristics, among others.
-The FIES data are supplemented by information on labour force, employment and educational attainment of household members generated from the relevant rounds of the

-LFS, namely: July 2003, January 2004, July 2006, January 2007, July 2009, and January 2010.4 Since the FIES dataset contains only household-level information, data on aggregate-level characteristics and shocks are sourced from the official statistics released by various government offices.
+The data contain annual information on households' socioeconomic characteristics, including income, expenditure, household head profile, and other household characteristics.
+The FIES data are supplemented by information on labour force, employment and educational attainment of household members generated from the relevant rounds of the LFS, namely: July 2003, January 2004, July 2006, January 2007, July 2009, and January 2010.
+Since the FIES dataset contains only household-level information, data on aggregate-level characteristics and shocks are sourced from the official statistics released by various government offices.

 The official poverty statistics in the Philippines are generated regularly by the PSA based on the results of the triennial FIES.
-A Filipino household is considered poor if its per capita income is below the official (provincial) poverty threshold.5 Since per capita income is the welfare measure used in the generation of official poverty statistics in the country, (log of) per capita income was used as a dependent variable in the empirical model.
+A Filipino household is considered poor if its per capita income is below the official provincial poverty threshold.
+Since per capita income is the welfare measure used in the generation of official poverty statistics in the country, (log of) per capita income is used as a dependent variable in the empirical model.